codenamey/docker_mysql_tool/README.md

 Description: Docker mysql-database restore and backup tool

+## How to make it work

+  chmod u+x ./exportDockerMysql.sh

 ## How to restore mysql-data to container

  ./exportDockerMysql.sh -p root -u root -n root -c <containerid> -a import